ropensci/roweb3/content/technotes/2021-03-02-package-citation/index.md

 {{< tweet 1273605411577442304 >}}

-In this post, we shall share tips on how to make your R package easy to cite, and some insights on obstacles the users of your package might face as well on our own literature surveillance.
+In this post, we shall share tips on how to make your R package easy to cite.
+We shall also give some insights on obstacles the users of your package might face, as well as a brief presentation a our own literature surveillance.
 We are writing this with the view of complementing our dev guide with the tips... and your feedback, so we are looking forward to your response!

 ## Clear citation rules for your lil' tool[^liltool]